snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/event-dictionaries-and-schemas.md

 An event dictionary is a crucial tool in both cases.
 It is a document that defines the universe of events that a company is interested in tracking.
 For each event, it defines:

 1. What the event is.
 Often this might be illustrated e.g. with screenshots
-2. What data is captured when the event occurs, that represents the evvent.
+2. What data is captured when the event occurs, that represents the event.
 This is a data schema for the event
 3. Details on how the relevant Snowplow tracker has been setup to pass the event data into Snowplow

 ## An example entry in an event dictionary